 At what age do they breed and at what size?

-|Discus reach sexual maturity sometime between the age of 18 and 24 months.
+|They reach reproductive maturity sometime between the age of 18 and 24 months.
 You will know they are ready to mate when they form pairs and begin to clean a spawning site in your aquarium.
 They will continually pick at the spawning site until they are ready to release and fertilize the eggs.|

-|Though I've heard it being done and I have also seen them kept in the same tank, it is not recommended to keep Angelfish and Discus in the same tank.
-The reason being that Angelfish can sometimes carry intestinal parasites that can be transmitted to your Discus (reference: Discus Breeding For Beginners, By Jack Wattley).|
+|Though I've heard it being done and I have also seen them kept in the same tank, it is not recommended to keep them with Angelfish in the same tank.
+The reason being that Angelfish can sometimes carry intestinal parasites that can be transmitted to them (reference: Discus Breeding For Beginners, By Jack Wattley).|

-|From: Juan and Sylvia - Discus Filter|
+|From: Juan and Sylvia - Filter|

 |An external power filter that hangs on the back of the tank should be fine.
-Discus require really good water quality that is best achieved via frequent small partial water changes weekly with better results achieved with daily partial water changes.
-Keep the media in any filter you use with your Discus frequently cleaned out too to prevent nitrates from getting too high.|
+They require really good water quality that is best achieved via frequent small partial water changes weekly with better results achieved with daily partial water changes.
+Keep the media in any filter you use them frequently cleaned out too to prevent nitrates from getting too high.|